 The present church was dedicated on 4 November 1860.
 It has, since then, been in continuous daily use.
 In the late 1800’s the Old Cathedral, on the riverfront, was no longer adequate in size & its location had become undesirable.
 Archbishop Peter Richard Kenrick then designated St. John’s, for some twenty years, the Cathedral Church of this Archdiocese.
 The Archbishop occupied a residence, across the main plaza of the church, on what was then 16th Street.

 Distinctive interior features include the reproduction, in the east apse, of Raphael’s 1520 painting of The Transfiguration recounted in the Gospel of St. Matthew.
 The original is displayed today in the Vatican Museums in Rome.
 Scenes in the stained glass windows present depictions of various events in the life of Christ recounted in the Gospel of St. John.
-Beneath the image of Mary in the sanctuary, the shrine Altar was given in 1864, by James M. Slevin in memory of his wife, Elizabeth Patterson Slevin, who died in a tragic accident shortly after the couple was married at St. John’s.
+Beneath the image of Mary in the sanctuary, the Shrine Altar was given in 1864, by James M. Slevin in memory of his wife, Elizabeth Patterson Slevin, who died in a tragic accident shortly after the couple married at St. John’s.
 The facial image of The Madonna on the front piece of the Altar is a likeness of the young bride.
 The Stations of the Cross are oil painted on copper and were imported from Europe.
-On 15 September 2002 the 8 rank Wicks pipe organ was dedicated.
+In 2012 they were professionally restored.
+On 15 September 2002 the 8 rank Wicks Pipe Organ was dedicated.
+Following a lightening strike on Palm Sunday of 2012, resulting in extensive damage, the organ was completely restored and enhanced with the addition of an antiphonal chamber in the apse behind the High Altar.

-In 2005 a marble Baptismal Font for the church was erected.
-It was transferred from the now closed Church of St. Boniface in South St. Louis.
-In 2009 a fixed Marble Altar of Sacrifice, for daily Mass celebrated as envisioned by the Second Vatican Council, replacing a temporary Altar of Sacrifice constructed of wood, was built.
-The Altar was solemnly consecrated and inaugurated by Bishop Terry Steib, former Auxiliary Bishop of St. Louis and now Bishop of Memphis in Tennessee.
+In 2005 a marble Baptismal Font for the church was acquired from the closed Church of St. Boniface in South St. Louis.
+In 2009 a fixed Marble Altar of Sacrifice, for Mass celebrated as envisioned by the Second Vatican Council, replacing a temporary Altar, fashioned of wood, was erected.
+The Altar was consecrated and inaugurated by Bishop Terry Steib, former Auxiliary Bishop of St. Louis and now Bishop of Memphis in Tennessee.
+In 2013, at the direction of Archbishop Robert Carlson, the Cathedra or Bishop’s Chair used by Archbishop Kenrick in his Cathedral here, was returned to the church recognizing its historic part of the patrimony of the Archdiocese.
+As is custom, the Great Seal of the Archdiocese of St. Louis stands behind the chair designating it as the Archbishop’s Cathedra which he alone occupies.